Subtlety Rogue PvP Rotation and Playstyle (Dragonflight / 10.0.7)

 - Use

 Slice and Dice with 5 Combo Points.
-Having this buff up when you initiate your next setup will allow you to gain more Combo Points with the
+Having this buff up lets you auto-attack faster, which leads to more

 - Use